privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 | $y=4$ | 56 | 14 | 18 | 2  | 61 |
 | $y=3$ | 21 | 8  | 41 | 45 | 15 |

-Round constants $RC[k]$ are also given, in hexiadecimal notion it looks like:
+Round constants $RC[k]$ are also given, in hexadecimal notion it looks like:

 $$\begin{array}{ll}
 RC[ 0] & \verb"0x0000000000000001"